quantirisk/joss/README.md

 Serialize JavaScript data in an open binary format to seamlessly exchange structured data between JavaScript runtime environments.
 Compatible with browsers, Deno, and Node.
-* Serializes almost every intrinsic JavaScript data type and data structure, including those not native to JSON, such as ArrayBuffer, BigInt, Date, Map, RegExp, Set, and TypedArray.
+* Serializes almost every intrinsic JavaScript data type and data structure, including those not native to JSON, such as ArrayBuffer, BigInt, Date, Map, RegExp, Set, Temporal, and TypedArray.
 * Serializes primitive wrapper objects, sparse arrays, signed zeros, and circular references.
 * Supports serializing to readable streams.

-> **Note**\
+> **Note about Temporal**\
-> In view of IE11 reaching its end of life, Node supporting the Web Streams API, and Deno leveraging the Request and Response objects in its HTTP Server API, we will release only an ES module in future versions of JOSS.
-The CommonJS module and IIFE version can always be found in release 1.0.3.
+> Support for Temporal was included in release 1.1.1, but support in JavaScript runtime environments is patchy.
+As at May 2025, Firefox is the only browser to support Temporal by default.
+To try it in Node, be sure to include the `--harmony-temporal` flag.
+To try it in Deno, include the `--unstable-temporal` flag.

 # Downloads